 - Improves your yogic posture

-Still, when it comes to flexibility, consistent practice is a must.
-I've seen many students gain significantly more mobility in their hips and eliminate chronic low back pain by practicing this pose daily.
+Consistent practice is a must when it comes to increasing flexibility.
+By practicing this pose daily, I've seen many students gain significantly more mobility in their hips and eliminate chronic low back pain.
 So give it a go and see for yourself!

 Some online yoga studios, online yoga teacher training programs, and brands that we write about may offer us a small commission should you decide to make a purchase or signup after reading our content.
 Thank you for enabling us to exist!